dburriss/AutoMapperSelfConfig/README.md

 Based on code presented on Pluralsight by @matthoneycutt.
 He blogs at http://trycatchfail.com/blog.

 #Usage
 The library provides 3 interfaces and some helper methods.

+Install with the following nuget command:
+> `Install-Package AutoMapper.SelfConfig -Pre`

 ## IMapFrom<T>